Always There (Side Effect song): Chart performance

 "Always There" was a major hit on the charts in Europe and remains the band's most successful song to date.
-It peaked at number two in Luxembourg and the Netherlands, where it held that position for two weeks, being held off reaching the top spot by Bryan Adams' "(Everything I Do) I Do It For You".
-The single entered the top 10 also in Belgium (8), Switzerland (8) and the United Kingdom.
-In the latter, it peaked at number six in its third week at the UK Singles Chart, on July 7, 1991.
-Additionally, "Always There" was a top 20 hit in Germany (20) and Sweden (19), and on the Eurochart Hot 100, it peaked at number 21, while peaking at number nine on the European Dance Radio Chart.
+It peaked at number two in Luxembourg and the Netherlands, where it held that position for two weeks, being held off reaching the top spot by Bryan Adams' "(Everything I Do) I Do It for You".
+The single entered the top 10 also in Belgium (#8), Switzerland (#8) and the United Kingdom.
+In the latter, it peaked at number six in its third week on the UK Singles Chart, on 7 July 1991.
+Additionally, "Always There" was a top-20 hit in Germany (#20) and Sweden (#19), and on the Eurochart Hot 100, it reached number 21, while peaking at number nine on the European Dance Radio Chart.

 Outside Europe, it was a top-10 hit in Israel and charted in the United States, reaching number 31 on the Billboard Dance Club Songs chart.